Sedgefield (Charlotte neighborhood)

 The core of the neighborhood is a mix of duplex housing and single-family homes along tree-lined streets.

-Property values have been increasing faster than average due to the development along South Blvd.
+Property values have been increasing faster than average due to the development along South Boulevard.

-Many of the homes in Sedgefield have been renovated or even rebuild from the ground and expanded.

-In 2014 Redfin real estate brokerage predicts Sedgefield to be one of the Nation's "hottest neighborhoods" in terms of price development.
+Many of the homes in Sedgefield have been renovated or even rebuilt from the ground and expanded.
+In 2014 Redfin real estate brokerage predicted Sedgefield to be one of the nation's "hottest neighborhoods" in terms of price development.